aisingapore/Novella/README.md

 Note that an MF embedding will be 0's if no user has interacted with it.

-**Step 1: Generating recommendations**
+**Stage 1: Generating recommendations**

 This stage is attributed to `qrecys.Recommender`.
 Here is what happens in the querying stage:

-1) Read the serialised vector representations.
+1) Read the serialised vector representations created in Stage 0.
 This is done when a new instance of `Recommender` is created.
-2) In `Recommender.recommend`, the query is first semantically encoded using USE.
+2) In `Recommender.recommend`, the incoming query is first semantically encoded using USE.
 Then we find the `K_use` most similar items in the semantic embedding space.
 3) For every USE vector, we fetch `K_mf` most similar items in the MF embedding space.
 4) Finally, we return `n_to_recommend` items to the user.

-Note that there will be cases where similar items found in the USE space are mapped to items in the MF space that have not been interacted before (these vectors are 0).
-In this cases, we set `use_buffer_multiplier` and `mf_buffer_multiplier` can be increased accordingly so that we avoid this problem.
+Note that there will be cases where similar items found in the USE space are mapped to items in the MF space that have not been interacted with before (these vectors are 0's).
+In such cases, `use_buffer_multiplier` and `mf_buffer_multiplier` can be increased accordingly to avoid this problem.

 ## Requirements